1. Introduction

 You should only include certain items specified in the sections below as exceptions under the following subheadings:

-Refer to our guidance below on ‘costs related to the developmental pathway funding scheme and experimental medicine’ for additional eligible exception costs.
+- scheme specific exceptional costs (refer to guidance on ‘costs related to the developmental pathway funding scheme and experimental medicine’ in this document)

 Costs not permitted